LeandroPata/Portfolio/src/content/projects/en/portfolio.md

 <h1 style='text-align: center;'>Portfolio</h1>

-This is my personal portfolio project.
+Personal portfolio project.

-It was developed with the intent to showcase my work and skills and concentrate all my work in one place, while being more user-friendly than just my github profile and repositories.
+It was developed with the intent to showcase my projects and skills and concentrate all my work in one place, while being more user-friendly than just my <a href='https://github.com/LeandroPata' target=_blank>Github profile</a> and repositories.
 Also used decided to use <a href="https://astro.build/" target=_blank>Astro</a> for the first time in order to turn this project into a learning experience (as well as other reasons listed below)

 ## Features

-- Profile and skills showcase
+- Profile and skills showcase;
-- Projects showcase pages
+- Projects showcase pages;
-- Light/Dark Theme
+- Light/Dark Theme;
-- Translation to different languages
+- Translation to different languages;

 <p align='middle'>
   <img align='top' src='/src/assets/projects/portfolio/homePageDark.png' alt = 'HomePageDark' width=190>